justinmeiners/efficient-programming-with-components/01_data_structures.md

 So Ken is an absolutely great man in many respects.
-His career started, not with UNIX, but when he was freshly out of school coming up with the brilliant [practical algorithm][regex] for matching regular expressions.
+His career started, not with UNIX, but when he was freshly out of school coming up with the brilliant practical algorithm for matching regular expressions[^regex-algorithm].
 Every time you write [grep][grep] or something like that you're most likely exercising code written by Ken in the late 60s.